-Slipped disc is an increasingly common problem, and one that you, a friend, or a loved one may have dealt with first-hand.
+A slipped disc is an increasingly common problem and one that you, a friend, or a loved one may have dealt with first-hand.
 It can be a very painful and debilitating condition for many, and one that have many people going under the knife to try and resolve.
-But did you know that a slipped or bulging disc is a condition which can be successfully treated and rehabilitated without surgery by a chiropractor in Singapore in many cases?
+But did you know that a slipped disc or bulging disc is a condition that can be successfully treated and rehabilitated without surgery by a chiropractor in Singapore in many cases?

 First, let’s discuss briefly what makes up a spinal disc and what happens when it “slips.”
 The disc has three main components.
 The annulus fibrosis is a multi-ring structure composing the outer layer of the disc that is made of a relatively hard form of collagen.
 This helps to protect and hold in the relatively softer gel-like collagen called the nucleus pulposus which gives the disc it’s cushion.
 Lastly, the endplates of the discs are at either end and help blend the discs into the vertebral bodies (bones).

-Due to different reasons which we will discuss below, one is said to have a slipped or bulging disc once some of the annular fibres have torn enough to allow the inner nucleus to push outward to the back of the spine.
+Due to different reasons which we will discuss below, one is said to have a slipped disc or bulging disc once some of the annular fibres have torn enough to allow the inner nucleus to push outward to the back of the spine.
 If it bulges enough, it can create local inflammation causing nerve irritation or compromise and symptoms like pain, numbness, or even tingling and weakness into the arms or legs.